152.2 lbs > 142.1 lbs

-The results are amazing…as I got lower and lower in body fat percentage I felt it became more important to have you by my side to keep me focused.
-There is so much conflicting and wrong information out there that it is nice to finally have found someone who knows what he is talking about and knows how to deliver the results.
+The results are amazing…as I got lower and lower in body fat, I felt it became more important to have you by my side to keep me focused.
+There is so much conflicting and wrong information out there, it’s nice to finally have found someone who knows what he is talking about and knows how to deliver results.

 What are your thoughts looking forward?

 We are just commencing the bulking phase.
 I will say bulking is certainly more difficult (for me anyway); because you have to have a completely different mindset than cutting.
 For most of my adult life I have been wary of over eating, so this process of consistently increasing calories is a paradigm shift for me.
 I completely trust Andy and have learned more working with him in the last 8 months than the past 8 years by myself.
 I would highly recommend his services if you are serious about your goals.

 - Doug had a preference for a low variety of exercises in his routine.
 We used a high frequency, varying intensity, barbell lift focused three-day split.
 I’ve taken a screengrab of this below.